Company Registration Services

 FIL Incorporation: Foreign Investment Law FIL

-Myanmar Company Incorporation: The Myanmar Companies Act MCA
+Myanmar Company Registration: Myanmar Companies Law MCL

-Incorporation may take one of the following forms:
+The second route is for incorporation according to the MCL and this may take one of the following forms:

-- Limited Company – This format can also be used for a joint venture company, a local company (public or private) or a foreign company.
+- Limited Company.
+This format can also be used for a joint venture company, a local company (public or private) or a foreign company.

 - Partnership – Maximum 20 partners.

 - Registration As An Overseas Corporation (Branch Office).

 Under the revised Myanmar Companies Law (effective 1 August 2018) formally known as The Myanmar Companies Act (MCA), foreigners are permitted to take up to a 35 percent stake in local companies.
 Myanmar companies that acquire foreign investments of over 35pc will become registered as foreign companies.
 See Foreign Company, detailed below.